.

 LigoLab Informatics Platform: A Comprehensive LIS System and Lab Billing Solution

-A deeply integrated laboratory information system like LigoLab Informatics Platform provides users with multiple lab RCM benefits such as:
+A deeply integrated laboratory information system like the LigoLab Informatics Platform provides users with multiple lab billing benefits, such as:

 • Real-time verification, eligibility, and scrubbing components